MintMCP

 This growth introduces three specific enterprise challenges:

-- Compliance gaps: Traditional AI deployments lack the audit trails required for SOC 2 and GDPR
+• Compliance gaps: Traditional AI deployments lack the audit trails required for security and privacy reviews

 MCP gateways address these challenges by providing centralized access control, authentication enforcement, and audit logging for AI tool interactions.
 The choice between managed and self-hosted approaches depends on internal DevOps capabilities, compliance timelines, and customization requirements.